A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

 \subsection{Chat Summarization}

-Online chat applications have become an indispensable way for people to communicate with each other.
-Especially due to the spread of COVID-19 worldwide, people are more dependent on online chatting and overwhelmed by massive amounts of chat information.
-The complex dialogue context poses a challenge to the new participant, since he may be unable to quickly review the main idea of the dialogue.
+Online chat applications have become an indispensable way for people to communicate with each other, which has led to people being overwhelmed by massive amounts of chat information.
+Such complex dialogue context poses a challenge to the new chat participant, since he or she may be unable to quickly review the main idea of the dialogue.
 Therefore, summarizing chats becomes a new trending direction.

-\newcite{emnlp2019-samsum-gliwa} introduce the first high-quality and manually annotated chat summarization corpus, namely, SAMSum, and conduct various baseline experiments, which rapidly sparks this research direction. \newcite{emnlp2020-mvbart-chen} take the first step and propose a multi-view summarizer combing both topic segments and conversational stages.
-More importantly, they conduct a comprehensive study for challenges in this task, such as diverse interactions between multiple participants and the frequent occurrence of coreferences, which can advance this direction.
+\newcite{emnlp2019-samsum-gliwa} introduce the first high-quality and manually annotated chat summarization corpus, namely, SAMSum, and conduct various baseline experiments, which rapidly sparks this research direction.
+Afterward, \newcite{emnlp2020-mvbart-chen} take the first step and propose a multi-view dialogue summarizer by introducing both topic segments and conversational stages.
+More importantly, they conduct a comprehensive study for the challenges in this task, revealing the importance of dialogue modeling for the dialogue summarization, which points out the direction for future researchers.

+Roughly speaking, the majority of current works put much emphasis on two aspects: \textit{dialogue interaction modeling} and \textit{dialogue participant modeling}, which are in line with the prominent characteristics of conversational data.

-To model the interaction, some works adopt graph modeling strategies. \newcite{coling2020-topic-zhao} utilize fine-grained topic words as bridges between utterances to construct a topic-word guided dialogue graph. \newcite{naacl2021-discourse-chen} consider the inter-utterance dialogue discourse structure and intra-utterance action triples to explicitly model the interaction. \newcite{ccl2021-know-feng} view commonsense knowledge as cognitive interactive signals behind the dialogue and shows the effectiveness of integration of knowledge and heterogeneity modeling for different types of data.
+To model the interaction, graph modeling strategies combined with additional features are widely adopted. \newcite{coling2020-topic-zhao} utilize fine-grained topic words as bridges between utterances to construct a topic-word guided dialogue graph. \newcite{naacl2021-discourse-chen} consider the inter-utterance dialogue discourse structure and intra-utterance action triples to explicitly model the interaction. \newcite{ccl2021-know-feng} view commonsense knowledge as cognitive interactive signals behind different utterances and shows the effectiveness of the integration of knowledge and heterogeneity modeling for different types of data. \newcite{CoreferenceAwareDS} explicitly incorporate coreference information in dialogue summarization models.
+It is worth noting that they conduct data postprocessing to reduce incorrect coreference assignments caused by document coreference resolution model.